Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J1956+0838}}: We have modeled this wide profile as an inner conal single, but without conviction.
 The profile width grows substantially with wavelength and the inclination is already such that an outer conal model is excluded.
 The PPA rate is well determined, and scattering seems to have minimal effect at 149 MHz.
 0.1in

-\textit{\textbf{J1957+2831}}: The energtic pulsar might well have a core component given the $V$ signature, but the apparent shallow PPA traverse suggests that the sightline might miss it.
+\textit{\textbf{J1957+2831}}: This energetic pulsar might well have a core component given the $V$ signature, but the apparent shallow PPA traverse suggests that the sightline might miss it.
 We have tried to model the profile with a number of double-cone/core configurations, and none seem satisfactory.
 The \citet{han2009} 774-MHz profile is similar to ours and seems to have 4 or 5 features, whereas the 350-MHz \citet{mcewen} profile may be single.
-Another tack is to interpret the five features as a core/double-cone beam configuration.
+Another approach would be to interpret the five features as a core/double-cone beam configuration.
 The core width could be close to the the 4.4\degr\ polar cap diameter as the 350-MHz latter profile suggests.
-This produces the usual conal widths if $\beta$ is some 5/degr/ which in turn requires an 11\degr/degr/ PPA rate; however, this seems incompatible with the profiles that \textit{might} have a rate as low as 40\degr/degr.
+This produces the usual conal widths if $\beta$ is some 5/degr\ which in turn requires an 11\degr/degr\ PPA rate; however, this seems incompatible with the profiles that \textit{might} have a rate as low as 4\degr/\degr.
 This is an interesting pulsar that would reward more investigation.
 0.1in

 \textit{\textbf{J1959+3620}}: The broad 1.4-GHz profile shows hints of a triple structure in the polarization; but the profile's quality does not facilitate pursuing this interpretation.
 The \citet{barr} 21-cm profile seems to have a similar form and width, so we model it using a conal double {\bf D} geometry.
 The pulsar was not detected by LOFAR at 149 MHz, and scattering may be an important reason.
 0.1in